How Much Does A Fifth Wheel Hitch Weigh?

 Types of Fifth Wheel Hitches and Their Weight and Capacity

-A fifth-wheel hitch is a versatile tool used for towing large loads.
+A fifth-wheel hitch is a versatile tool for towing large loads.

 Understanding UVW, CCC, GAWR, and GVRW